ePages-de/epages-devportal/_posts/2019/2019-09-26-why-it-makes-sense-to-introduce-a-design-system.md

 Let's be honest with each other: things change over time.
 New features are requested and need to be implemented, further teams are involved to top up development resources, or new colleagues join to help grow the product.
 There might also be partners providing external applications to complete the feature set.
-With all those different resources we still we want to deliver a nice and sound product, right?
+With all those different resources we still want to deliver a nice and sound product, right?
 And clients should have a good time using it.
 But let's face it: it may also happen that colleagues who know the product like the back of their hand are absent for a longer time or meanwhile have left the company.
 Who has the overview then?